emqx/bootcamp/mqtt-test-kit/README.md

+# A Beginner's Guide to MQTT Performance Testing

 EMQX is an open-source, highly scalable MQTT Broker.
 EMQX is especially favored by IoT developers and real-time communication application developers due to its rich features and stability.
 EMQX 5 could support up to 100 million concurrent MQTT connections in a single cluster.
 A single server can transmit and process a million MQTT messages per second with a milliseconds level of latency.

 ## The Importance of Evaluating MQTT Messaging Service Performance